nbari/zunzuncito/README.md

 You may ask, why the need of the "zun_" prefix and why not just create a simple structure having the same name that the api_resource.

-Well, this is more due the way python import modules, and basically is to avoid collitions by having same modules with same hame,  you can change the prefix by passing it as an argument to the ZunZun instance or also disabling it by sending an empty prefix.
+Well, this is more due the way python import modules, and basically is to avoid collisions by having same modules with same name, you can change the prefix by passing it as an argument to the ZunZun instance or also disabling it by sending an empty prefix.

 In the previous example, the REQUEST_URI contains an **APIResource** with the word **gevent** the imported module name is in 'zun_gevent/zun_gevent.py' that gives the flexibility to use the [gevent](http://www.gevent.org/) library within your module without creating any conflict, your zun_gevent.py could look something like: